Covid Response the Top Priority in Massive $227 Billion California Budget

 The Democratic governor also wants lawmakers to approve a $4.5 billion economic recovery plan that includes $1.5 billion for clean energy transportation, $575 million for small businesses and nearly $800 million toward job creation.
 He’s also requesting $300 million to boost the state’s Covid-19 vaccination effort along with a $4.1 billion environmental spending plan.

+The funding boost proposes $400 million toward student mental health programs, $250 million to boost transitional kindergarten options and $545 million for special education for infants, toddler and preschoolers.

+In wake of a devastating season that featured several of the largest wildfires in state history and a record 4.3 million acres burned, the governor is proposing another batch of expensive firefighting equipment.
+The budget includes $2.9 billion for Cal Fire along with $143 million to hire new fire crews, air tankers, helicopters and radar equipment.

-While Newsom wants several items relating to pandemic relief approved immediately, including $600 stimulus checks for tax filers making under $30,000, Friday’s blueprint is just the opening salvo in budget negotiations with the Democratic-controlled Legislature.
+While Newsom wants several items relating to pandemic relief approved in the next several weeks, including $600 stimulus checks for tax filers making under $30,000, Friday’s blueprint is just the opening salvo in budget negotiations with the Democratic-controlled Legislature.

 The main budget bill will next be introduced in the Assembly and state Senate along with a variety of trailer or implementation bills.
 The nonpartisan Legislative Analyst’s Office will then issue a series of reports to guide lawmakers’ budget committee hearings, and the governor traditionally comes back with a revised proposal in May.

 Lawmakers have until June 15 to pass a budget by majority vote and send it to Newsom, who holds line-item veto power but can’t increase appropriations above what is approved by the Legislature.
-In 2011, during the fallout from the Great Recession, then-Governor Jerry Brown famously vetoed an entire budget proposal hours after lawmakers gave it the green light.
+In 2011, during the fallout from the Great Recession, then-Governor Brown famously vetoed an entire budget proposal hours after lawmakers gave it the green light.

 After an often-delayed and truncated 2020 session, the Legislature is scheduled to reconvene in Sacramento and begin taking up the budget next week.